 Assistance for the backlog is coming as the Pennsylvania Supreme Court has reassigned three trial judges to Family Court to do nothing but hear custody cases through the end of the year.
 Hopefully this will ease the wait time and ensure the kids stuck in the middle are no longer in limbo.

 For advice on child custody disputes and all it’s aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Law Offices of Korol and Velen, Certified Family Law Specialists